-There are reasons to be pessimistic.
+There are reasons to be pessimistic about the air quality in Tangshan.
 Tangshan is a largely industrial city in Hebei province, which is the industrial heartland of China and one of the most polluted provinces.
 Tangshan also boasts one of China’s top 10 busiest ports.

 Despite 2018 being Tangshan’s best year for air quality on record, the PM2.5 still averaged 54 micrograms, which is over 5 times the WHO annual limit.
 That’s bad news for the lungs in Tangshan because studies have discovered that even levels around 10 micrograms affect our health.

 That also puts Tangshan much higher than major developed cities like Paris, Berlin, and London.

 Is The Improvement in Tangshan’s Air Quality A Mere Stroke of Luck?